-He is happy to lend it out to anyone wanting a good smile.
 Jim continued mixed animal practice in Ontario for 3 years, including 2 years closer to home in the upper Ottawa River Valley.
-Chasing his high school sweetheart across the country, he practiced for 1 year in a rural Saskatchewan mixed animal practice before landing in British Columbia.
+He also practiced for 1 year in a rural Saskatchewan mixed animal practice before landing in British Columbia.
 In 1987, Jim became board-certified in Theriogenology (veterinary reproduction).
 He is a member of the American College of Theriogenology and the British Columbia Veterinary Medical Association.
-He is on the Board of Directors (and Medical Director) for Spirit’s Mission, a non-profit organization providing medical services and education to remote First Nations communities in the province.
+He serves on the Investigation Committee for the Society of Veterinarians of British Columbia.

 Jim’s interests outside veterinary medicine include golf, tennis, reading, boot camp, swimming, biking, running, quadding, canoeing, skiing, windsurfing, and gardening.
 He considers himself a considerably less-than-mediocre fly fisherman.
 Jim adores the Toronto Maple Leafs and is always willing to offer unsolicited comments about them.
 He and wife Jan have resided in Walnut Grove for over 25 years.
-The Snyders have 2 sons, aged 25 and 21, as well as a dog, 2 cats and tropical fish.
+The Snyders have 2 sons and several pets.

 Christine – Veterinary Hospital Assistant